DeeMcCart/CI_PP3_RepairsTracker/README.md

 RepairsTracker contains:
 * 3 menus (main, enter, maintain)
 * two entry options (estimates and repair)
-* a customer notification option to sned SMS that a repair has been completed, and to update the repair status to 40 (completed) or 50 (completed & text message sent)
+* a customer notification option to send SMS that a repair has been completed, and to update the repair status to 40 (completed) or 50 (completed & text message sent)
 * a find option to see summary details for a known repair #, or for all repair #s.

 This version of RepairsTracker system is a demo version.
 Some features are marked as 'future'.
 This recognises that, while the RepairsTracker app contains a lot of the core functionality, it doesn't include the full set of features which would be required to meet real-world requirements.